System Modules

 Carto-Art includes a full social layer for sharing and discovering map designs.

-Gallery: A public gallery displays published maps.
-Users can browse, vote on designs they like, and leave comments.
-Each gallery item links to the original creator's profile.
+Gallery: A public gallery displays published maps with infinite-scroll feed.
+Users can browse by popularity or recency, vote on designs they like (up/down), and leave comments.

 Remix Flow: The "Edit Copy" button opens a fresh editor pre-loaded with the original map's complete state—color scheme, layer configuration, camera position, everything.
-This lowers the barrier to experimentation and helps new users learn by building on existing designs.
+Remixed maps maintain attribution back to the original creator.

-User Profiles: Each user has a public profile showcasing their creations, including three featured maps they can pin to highlight their best work.
+User Profiles: Each user has a public profile showcasing their creations, follower/following relationships, and three featured maps they can pin.

 Advanced Annotation Tools